Kameron2442/js-challenge-boilerplate/README.md

 1. HomePolicyUploadsStore - This serves as the data store for file upload data in PolicyReaderComponent.
 (I'm calling each policy a HomePolicy.
 No specific reason for 'home' part.
 I just wanted an extra word to define what kind of policies are being looked at)

 ## Design decisions
-**Data store using the NgRx signal store:**
+**1. Data store using the NgRx signal store:**

 Pros - This allows new components / pages to easily access uploaded file data without having to pass data component to component.

 Cons - NgRx has a required learning curve in order to use it properly and effectively.

-**PolicyReaderComponent has a dedicated error banner in the page:**
+**2. PolicyReaderComponent has a dedicated error banner in the page:**

 Pros - Allows dedicated error designs to be made directly in the component's template easily.

 Cons - Prevents the app from having standardized error alerts.
-If more pages are added then a generic popup error modal would be better to implement as it could be shared across the app.
+If more pages are added then a generic popup error dialog would be better to implement as it could be shared across the app.

 ## Future improvements
 1. Research more on the best accessibility solution when dealing with a styled file input.
 Currently using a label as a trigger, however there are other options.